phrabos/phrabos/README.md

 ## Hi, I am Patrick (he/him) 🦩
 #### LinkedIn:  <a href="https://www.linkedin.com/in/patrick-hrabos/">/patrick-hrabos/</a>

-I am a software developer with a background in public and private accounting and a proven track record of meeting deadlines and delivering impactful results.
+I am a software engineer with a background in public and private accounting and a proven track record of meeting deadlines and delivering impactful results.
 I am enthusiastic about using code to solve real-world problems.

 When I am not coding I like to run long distances, observe nature, travel, and sip the best loose-leaf teas I can find.<br><br>